How do I convert my FLAC files to PDF?

 We'd appreciate it if you tell them about Sonix—the best way to convert FLAC to Adobe PDF.

-Sonix automatically transcribes and translates your audio and video files in over 37 languages.
+Sonix automatically transcribes and translates your audio/video files in 38+ languages.
 Easily search, edit, and share your media files.
 Sonix is an online, fully-automated speech to text service that quickly converts files in the Free Lossless Audio Codec File format to Adobe's portable document format also known as PDF.
 Sonix does this conversion for you with the highest quality.
 Fast, accurate, and affordable.
 Millions of users from all over the world.

 Includes 30 minutes of free transcription